Last updated: February 13, 2023

 Penny Stock Chart Pattern: Bull Flag

-When trading penny stocks, it is very important to identify consolidation and continuation.
+When trading penny stocks, it is essential to identify consolidation and continuation.
 A bull flag chart pattern happens when there is a strong upward move generally in 1-3 green candles.
 The stock then consolidates.
-We’ll see lower highs but constant lows forming a flag meaning we won’t see “lower lows”.
+We’ll see lower highs but constant lows forming a flag, meaning we won’t see “lower lows.”

 Penny Stock Chart Pattern: Double Bottom

 As important as continuation patterns are, reversal patterns can be just as fruitful for investors.
 A double bottom penny stock chart pattern occurs when the price of a stock reaches the same low two times and then rallies back up.
 It usually looks like a “W” on a stock chart.